Azure-Samples/azure-open-ai-rag-oyd-text-images/README.md

 3. Run Azure AI Search indexer to index your document
 `bash ./helper.sh run-indexer`

 Congratulations!
-You can use the demo app to ask questions about your own document.
+You can now use the demo app to ask questions about your own document.